 Changes in the fair value of financial assets in this category are recognized as other comprehensive income.
 In cases where the Group derecognizes said assets or the fair value of such assets falls significantly, previously recognized other comprehensive income is directly reclassified to retained earnings.
 In addition, dividends derived from these financial assets are recognized as profit.

-(c) Financial assets measured at fair value through profit or loss iv.
-Impairment of Financial Assets

-Following initial recognition, the value of financial assets in this category is measured at fair value.
+- (c) Financial assets measured at fair value through profit or loss - Following initial recognition, the value of financial assets in this category is measured at fair value.
 Changes in the fair value are recognized as profit or loss.